ChristopheVdE/Bacterial-WGS-pipeline/README.md

 **This pipeline/ code was written for my bioinformatics-insternship in the Insititute of Tropical Medicine in Antwerp (Belgium).
 Please contact them if you want to use this pipeline and get the latest version.**

 ## Introduction
-Three containerised assembly pipelines for whole genome assemblies of bacterial DNA controlled by one wrapper-script.
+Three (partially) containerised assembly pipelines for whole genome assemblies of bacterial DNA controlled by one wrapper-script.
   - short read assembly (Illumina reads)
   - long read asembly (Oxford Nanopore: MinIon reads)
   - hybrid assembly (Illumina reads combined with MinIon reads)